theron-wang/otr4j/README.md

 - ✔ Socialist Millionaire's Protocol for OTRv4.
 - ✔ Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
 - ✔ Redesigned Double Ratchet algorithm.
-- ⏳ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
+- ⏳ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy-Castle.
   _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
   - ✔ EdDSA (the long-term keypair)
   - ❓ ECDH operations